Is your freshman talking about wanting to live anywhere but in a dorm next year?

 Not every one can live on their own The kid who loses things all the time, doesn’t track what day it is, can’t budget their money, tends to pick irresponsible friends and still hasn’t figured out how to do laundry without turning everything red isn’t ready to move off-campus.

 Roommate issues happen anywhere Sometimes no matter how much living space there is, roommates have trouble getting along.
 Off-campus there’s no RA to help work it out.
 Or the five other roommates your son or daughter chose to share a house with might plan on partying every night instead of hitting the books now that they’re out of the dorm.
 Most importantly, it’s hard to know if everyone will be able to pay their rent on time.
-Your kid trusts his friends, but who pays when someone can’t or drops out of school?
+Your kid trusts their friends, but who pays when someone can’t or drops out of school?

 Not all neighborhoods are safe The super cheap apartment falls into two categories—far from campus or in an unsafe neighborhood.
 The latter can’t be ignored.
 No area is crime-free, but off-campus students have to be more vigilant about locking doors and who’s hanging out in their apartment.

 Location A long walk to campus forces your son or daughter to build in extra time to get to class.
 No more rolling out of bed and showing up in your pajamas.

 The takeout/fast food diet Not a healthy or economical way to live.
 If this is your child’s idea of life beyond the dining hall, living off-campus could be a problem.
 Having some meal preparation skills, like the ability to make a peanut butter and jelly sandwich for yourself, should be a basic requirement before taking the plunge to apartment life.